Crossing the Border from Kanchanaburi to Myanmar

 At present it is possible to travel freely over land between the Myanmar borders with neighboring countries Thailand and India.
 The border crossing with both Bangladesh and China are closed to foreigners, and the border with Laos is remote and permission to cross remains uncertain.

 Four Thai/Myanmar border points are officially open to foreigners for through travel, and Thailand offers visa-free travel for the citizens of many countries; the length of the stay period depends on what country you are from – varying from 14 days to 3 months.

-Myanmar's simple e-visa system is valid for travel through the Thai-Myanmar border points of Mae Sai / Tachileik, Mae Sot / Myawaddy and Ranong / Kawthaung; for other overland border points, you must obtain a normal paper visa beforehand.
+Myanmar's simple e-visa system is valid at all Thai-Myanmar border points – Mae Sai / Tachileik, Mae Sot / Myawaddy, Phu Nam Ron / Htee Kee and Ranong / Kawthaung – except Phu Nam Ron / Htee Kee, for which you must obtain a normal paper visa beforehand.

 As for vehicular crossings, crossing into Myanmar with your own vehicle – either by motorhome, car or motorbike – requires special permission and you will have to be accompanied by a guide and sometimes a Ministry of Hotels and Tourism liaison officer.
 Note that cycling groups also need permission for any border crossings.